CRIMSON HOUSE BOOKS

 Conor frowned, his suspicions returning.
 “Exactly what is in your dossier?”

 Her shoulders slumped in disappointment.
 He hadn’t even come to think of things like PA’s and other employees now under his command when he agreed to take over, but clearly he would have to.
-“But if it’s any help, I take my coffee black and I’m a bit of a workaholic.”
-It wasn’t like he had anything waiting for him at home now that he had finished updating his education.
+“But if it’s any help, I prefer coffee and take it black, and I’m a bit of a workaholic.”
+It wasn’t like he had anything waiting for him at home.
 And definitely not anyone.
-Cooper didn’t really count, workaholic as he was.
+Cooper didn’t count, workaholic as he too was.

 “So you’ll let me stay as your assistant?”

 She sounded hopeful.
-Was she just eager to keep her job in general, or did she need more time to cover up something?
+Was she just eager to keep her job, or did she need more time to cover up something?
 Like, say, embezzlement.

-To his surprise he felt upset that this woman could be his suspect, but he stifled the feeling.
-It would be wise to keep her close, just in case.
+His upset that this woman could be his suspect surprised him, but he stifled the feeling.
+And it would be wise to keep her close, just in case.
 “For now.
 In the meantime, may I offer you a ride home?”

 A brief stunned silence was followed by an angry shriek, the only warning he had before the torch came flying towards him.
 It hit him in the chest without much of an impact and fell on the floor where it promptly spilled its batteries out and died.
 The office was cast in darkness again.